taikutaiku

 • the server honestly relays encrypted terminal traffic and enforces access rules

-• the host CLI and participant browsers are trusted endpoints
+• the host machine and participant devices are trusted endpoints

 • the session URL fragment stays private to authorized participants